 If LRHA determines than an individual meets the definition of a vulnerable youth such a determination is all that is necessary to determine that the person is an independent student for purposes of using only the student's income for determining eligibility for assistance.

 LRHA will verify that the student meets the definition of Independent Student per the policies.
-See Verifying Student Independenc.
+See Verifying Student Independence and Parental Income of Students Subject to Eligibility Restrictions.

 Institution of Higher Education